 COVID-19 Vaccine for Children & Teens

-The COVID-19 vaccine is now open to children ages 5 and up.
-If your child is eligible for the COVID-19, please contact your local pediatrician to schedule an appointment.
+Pfizer-BioNTech COVID-19 vaccine is approved for children ages 5 and up.
+If your child is eligible for the COVID-19 vaccine, please contact your local pediatrician office to schedule an appointment.

 Texas Health and Human Services offers many sites to help you find a vaccine near you.
 Click the options below to find a vaccine for you and your family: